What Differentiates a Master’s Degree in Leadership from an MBA?

 Dean of Adult and Online Programs

 Conversely, a leadership studies degree focuses primarily on the people of the organization and the skills a leader needs to mobilize and maximize their effectiveness.
 Thus, leadership students will study things like motivation, teamwork, organizational and strategic planning, and more.
 MSLS focuses on the soft skills that leaders need to engage employees, assemble them into teams, and help them grow professionally.

-Likewise, it would be unfair to say that MSLS graduates don’t care about being good stewards of the organization’s resources.
-Or, moreover, that they are unconcerned with profitability of the company.
+Now, this is a bit of a simplification.
+It would be unfair to say that MBA graduates don’t care about being good leaders or don’t care about empowering employees.
+They do.
+Likewise, it would be unfair to say that MSLS graduates don’t care about being good stewards of the organization’s resources or are unconcerned with profitability of the company.
 They are.
 My point here is to show the main focus of each program using broad brushstrokes.

 Whatever program you may choose to study: MBA or MSLS, you can be assured that you will receive a quality education at Geneva rooted in a Christian faith that brings biblical principles to your discipline, making you a well rounded and spiritually grounded leader of the 21st century!

 Get answers to your questions with our free Undergraduate Online Degree on-demand webinar with Student Recruitment Manager,

 © 2022 Geneva College | All Rights Reserved